Agave parrasana A.Berger

 This species is native to Mexico (Coahuila).

-Agave parrasana is a slow-growing succulent that produces compact, usually solitary rosettes of fleshy grey-green leaves irregularly dusted with a silvery-blue coating.
-The rosettes are up to 2 feet (60 cm) tall and about the same in diameter.
-Leaves are up to 16 inches (40 cm) long, up to 6 inches (15 cm) wide.
+Agave parrasana is a slow-growing succulent that forms a compact, usually solitary rosette of fleshy grey-green leaves irregularly dusted with a silvery-blue coating.
+The rosette grows up to 2 feet (60 cm) tall with a diameter equal to the height.
+Leaves are up to 16 inches (40 cm) long and 6 inches (15 cm) wide.
 They have gnarled teeth along the edges and a brown terminal spine.
 The teeth are brown, turn gray over time, and make striking imprints on both surfaces of adjacent leaves.
-In summer, mature rosettes produce flowers in panicles on a spectacular, up to 20 feet (6 m) tall stalk.
+The mature rosette produces flowers in panicles on a spectacular, up to 20 feet (6 m) tall stalk in summer.
 The flowers are tubular and up to 0.6 inches (1.5 cm) long.
 They are red in bud and open to yellow with red highlights.

 How to Grow and Care for Agave parrasana

 Light: Like all Agaves, this plant requires full sun to partial shade.
-If you are growing A. parrasana indoors, choose a bright, sunny window with as much sun as possible.
+If growing A. parrasana indoors, choose a bright, sunny window with as much sun as possible.
 From spring to fall, it loves going outside.

 Soil: A. parrasana will tolerate most soils as long as they have good drainage, but its preference is sandy or rocky soil.